hythloda/support-email/README.md

 ### Step 4: Deploy to Heroku

 I like Heroku because it is free.
-Using this enables your Slack bot to be accessable all the time as it is running on Heroku.
+Using this enables your Slack bot to be accessible all the time as it is running on Heroku.

 You need to make an account [here](https://www.heroku.com/).
-It also needs a payment method to validate your account, you will not use any fees.
+It also needs a payment method to validate your account, you will not be charged any fees.
 Account verification helps them prevent abuse.
 Having a credit card on file is the most reliable way of obtaining verified contact information but it is not used.

 Then if you don’t have Heroku installed and if you are on a mac then go to the terminal where you have your code clone: